Agreement Tasks in Fault-Prone Synchronous Networks of Arbitrary Structure: Model and definitions

-That is, consensus can be solved in the minimal time it takes for a \emph{fixed} node to broadcast in all failure patterns (in which it manages to broadcast).
-Different failure patterns, however, might have different nodes which are the fastest to broadcast.
 The consensus algorithm in~\cite{CastanedaFPRRT23} works as follows.
 It selects an ordered set of $t+1$ nodes $s_1,\dots,s_{t+1}$ according to the following rules.
 Node~$s_1$ is a node with smallest eccentricity, i.e., a node that broadcasts the fastest among all nodes.
 However, there are failure patterns for which $s_1$ fails to broadcast (e.g., if $s_1$ crashes cleanly at round~1).
 Node~$s_2$ is a node that broadcasts the fastest for all failure patterns in which $s_1$ fails to broadcast, that is node~$s_2$ is a node that broadcasts the fastest for all failure patterns in $\FPA\smallsetminus \Phi_{s_1}^\star$.
 Similarly, node $s_3$ is a node that broadcasts the fastest for all failure patterns in which $s_1$ and $s_2$ fail to broadcast, that is node~$s_3$ is a node that broadcasts the fastest for all failure patterns in $\FPA\smallsetminus (\Phi_{s_1}^\star\cup \Phi_{s_2}^\star)$.
 And so on, for every $1<i\leq t+1$, $s_i$ is a node that broadcasts the fastest for all failure patterns in

 A key property of the sequence $s_1,\dots,s_{t+1}$ defined as above is that, for all $1<i\leq t+1$, the worst-case broadcast time of $s_i$ over all failure patterns in

 is at most the worst-case broadcast time of $s_{i-1}$ over all failure patterns in